Watching Notes: Episode 2

 Compare this statement to the statement in episode 9 at 21.30 that the army felt it had had this war “foisted on it by bright civilians.”

 Somewhere in here you would expect some analysis of why people joined or supported the VC.
 It is extraordinary that Burns never addresses his mind to this question.

 10.15 “Kennedy sought a new way to confront and contain communism.”
 This statement assumes the accuracy of the US cold war narrative that communism was a global threat that needed to to be confronted and contained.
 No one ever directly challenges this view.
 It also omits any account of the previous strategy, which was to threaten first use of nuclear weapons where the US felt local circumstances required.
 Much of the US military were very hostile to Kennedy's decision to move away from this strategy.

 12.00 ROBERT RHEAULT: Khrushchev said, "We're not going to destroy you with nuclear weapons, we're going to destroy you with wars of national liberation."

 In line with his attempt to present the Vietnam war as a reasonable move in the wider Cold War, Burns gives us a relentlessy negative view of Khruschev.
-In fact Khruschev had withdrawn troops from Austria and Finland, allowed much wider range of literature to be pulished and released 500,000 prisoners from the camps.
+In fact Khruschev had withdrawn troops from Austria and Finland, allowed a much wider range of literature to be pulished within Russia and released 500,000 prisoners from the camps.
 Further moves towards detente had broken down when Gary Powers' U2 plane was shot down over the Soviet Union (the USSR was not flying planes over the USA), Eisenhower had initially lied about the episode then refused to apologise, leading to the end of talks.

 12.20 Burns talks about how agent orange was used to destroy the crops that fed the guerrillas.
 Indeed 80% of defoliants were sprayed on crops rather than jungle.